Signs and Symptoms of Cognitive Decline

 • Choose brain-beneficial foods that promote good mental health.

-• Maintain your sleep routine and keep the same cycle you are used to.
+• Maintain your sleep routine and cycle.

-Can Obstructive Sleep Apnea Cause Memory Loss?
+Can Sleep Apnea Cause Memory Loss?
+How OSA Affects Brain Health

 • Strokes